Machine-readable passport: Names

 In Germany, Austria, Switzerland and Scandinavia it is standard to use the Å→AA, Ä or Æ→AE, Ö or Ø→OE, Ü→UE, and ß→SS mappings, so Müller becomes MUELLER, Gößmann becomes GOESSMANN, and Hämäläinen becomes HAEMAELAEINEN. ð, ñ and ü occur in Iceland and Spain, but they write them as D, N and U.

 Austrian passports may (but do not always) contain a trilingual (in German, English, and French) explanation of the German umlauts and ß.

 Russian visas and Russian internal passports have a one-to-one correspondence for the Cyrillic letters in the name and the Latin letters in Machine-readable zone, but since Russian alphabet has 33 Cyrillic letters, 26 Latin letters are not sufficient, thus Russia also uses some Arabic numerals for the Cyrillic letters.
-This system is not used for Russian international passports which follow the international standard in which the MRZ is based on the transliteration into Latin letters.
+This system excludes the Arabic numerals 0, 1, and 5 to avoid confusion with the Latin letters O, I, and S. This system is not used for Russian international passports which follow the international standard in which the MRZ is based on the transliteration into Latin letters.